 No, my facts are right.

-DACA, there was something that President Obama created because he was concerned about these people who'd come in.
+There was something that President Obama created because he was concerned about these people who'd come in.

-He tried to find a positive.
+He tried to find a pathway.

 And if they want to make it a political issue for 2018, just like every two, four years, Republicans are racist, sexist, misogynistic, homophobic, xenophobic, Islamophobic, and they want to poison the air, water, kill children, and throw Granny over the cliff.

-Yeah, and when you look at what President Trump says about uh why he wants to do these things with the wall, it it is a realistic uh concept, it's a patriotic concept, it's about protecting the country.
+Yeah, and when you look at what President Trump says about why he wants to do these things with the wall, it is a realistic concept.

 You don't hear that from all the Democrats talk about is how insulting he is to people from other countries.